morethanmin/morethan-log/README.md

 - Your profile information can be updated through Config. (`site.config.js`)
 - Plugins support includes, Google Analytics, Search Console and also Commenting using Github Issues(Utterances).

+**🌎 Internationalization**
+- Supports multiple languages.
+(English, Arabic)
+- Can be easily extended to support more languages.

 ## Getting Started

 1. Star this repo.